 An article by Leilani Doty, PhD, the Director of the University of Florida Cognitive and Memory Disorder Clinics tells us that executive functions generally take place in our frontal lobes, right behind our forehead.

-These functions include our ability to plan things, to solve problems, to organize things in our heads, to develop the initiative to start something, to make an appropriate decision, to consider consequences of our choices, to form an idea, to prioritize things, to be able to control your own emotions and to be able to think abstractly.
+our ability to plan things, to solve problems, to organize things in our heads, to develop the initiative to start something, to make an appropriate decision, to consider consequences of our choices, to form an idea, to prioritize things, to be able to control your own emotions and to be able to think abstractly.

 Additionally executive functions include:

 - the ability to use working memory (to hold the item in your head long enough to use it or apply it to something else),

 - the ability to pay attention to something without getting distracted,

 - the ability to focus in on important details, to work towards a goal (plan), to adjust to changes (shift gears midstream)

 - and, to know when to stop an action or task that has been completed.

 These things are what place us above other animals; in other words what make us human.

 Dr. Doty breaks it down into 4 main steps:

 - “Start: Think about the problem and what needs to be done.
 Think of a way to solve the problem.
 Consider resources, past experience, new possibilities, values, deadlines, etc.